Our survey asked members of the public to submit records of Yellow Cellar Slug and Green Cellar Slug in UK gardens

 We invite the public to look for these species, and help us identify what garden features may influence where these slugs are residing.

 Both these slug species are known to be detritivores, feeding on decaying plant material in gardens.
 They are not considered plant pests as they do not feed on live plant material.

 As of 1 November 2021, we have stopped accepting data for our analysis.
 However, you can still submit records via the survey form.
 These records will no longer feed into RHS research directly, but will add to the national data set held by the Conchological Society of Great Britain and Ireland.

 - Grab a torch and go on a slug hunt in your garden after dark to see if you can find this nocturnal species

 - Take photographs showing the top view of each slug (you may want to move the slugs somewhere light to do this)

 - Match your slug to the ID guide to see what species you have

-- Go to the Cellar Slug recording form on iRecord and enter your survey data.
-You don’t have to register, but you will be asked to provide an email address so that the RHS and iRecord expert verifiers can contact you if they have questions about your record.
-You may wish to register with the iRecord website so that you can keep track of your records and go back to them if needed.
+- Go to the Cellar Slug recording form on iRecord, enter your survey data and upload your photo(s).
+You don’t have to register with the iRecord website to submit a record, but you may wish to so expert verifiers can contact you if they have questions about your record.

 Identifying the slugs